Download the factsheet, What We Know: Per- and Polyfluoroalkyl Substances (PFAS) (PDF) to learn more.

 There are not yet any federally enforceable standards for PFAS in drinking water in the United States but the U.S. Environmental Protection Agency (EPA) has begun developing a national primary drinking water standard for PFOA and PFOS and is considering ways to evaluate additional PFAS.
 The EPA established a health advisory level in 2016 for two PFAS -- PFOA and PFOS -- at a combined total of 70 parts per trillion in drinking water.
 As of June 2022, the EPA has lowered the health advisories for PFOA, PFOS and set final health advisories for GenX and PFBS.
 The health advisories are now 0.004 ppt for PFOA, 0.02 ppt for PFOS, 10 ppt for GenX, and 2,000 ppt for PFBS.20

 Under the Toxic Substances Control Act, manufacturers are now required to submit detailed information on some PFAS to the EPA to guide potential regulatory action and are prohibited from using certain long-chain PFAS without prior review and approval.
-No PFAS have been designated hazardous substances yet.24
+No PFAS have been designated hazardous substances yet.25

-In recent years, states have regulated the presence of PFAS in drinking water, food packaging and consumer products; restricted use of PFAS firefighting foam; allocated funds for cleanup and remediation and sued manufacturers of PFAS chemicals.22
+In recent years, states have regulated the presence of PFAS in drinking water, food packaging and consumer products; restricted use of PFAS firefighting foam; allocated funds for cleanup and remediation and sued manufacturers of PFAS chemicals.23

-Some experts and environmental advocates suggest regulating PFAS as a class rather than trying to regulate each chemical individually, establishing a single drinking water standard for the entire PFAS class, for example.25 Other potential strategies include regulating groups of PFAS, or subclasses, that have similar chemical properties or regulating by common adverse health effects, co-occurrence with other PFAS or a combination of these characteristics.
+Some experts and environmental advocates suggest regulating PFAS as a class rather than trying to regulate each chemical individually, establishing a single drinking water standard for the entire PFAS class, for example.26 Other potential strategies include regulating groups of PFAS, or subclasses, that have similar chemical properties or regulating by common adverse health effects, co-occurrence with other PFAS or a combination of these characteristics.